ObolNetwork/charon/docs/architecture.md

   - Store `SignedDutyDataSet` in the `SigDB`
 - `POST /eth/v1/beacon/blocks` Publish a signed block
   - The request body contains `SignedBeaconBlock` object composed of `BeaconBlock` object (produced by beacon node) and validator signature.
-  - Construct a `ParSignedData` for the block object in request body.
-  - Lookup `PubKey` by querying the `DutyDB` `AwaitProposer` with the slot in the request body.
+  - Lookup `PubKey` by querying the `Scheduler` `AwaitProposer` with the slot in the request body.
-  - Set the BLS private share `identifier` to charon node index.
-  - Create a `SignedDutyDataSet` with only a single element.
-  - Store `SignedDutyDataSet` in the `SigDB`
+  - Construct a `DutyProposer` `ParSignedData` and submit it to `ParSigDB` for async aggregation and broadcast to beacon node.

 Note that the VC is configured with one or more private key shares (output of the DKG).
 The VC infers its public keys from those private shares, but those public keys does not exist on the beacon chain.